ricardodpcosta/ricardodpcosta.github.io/research.md

 <p style="margin-bottom:1cm;"></p>

 Treating multi-domain problems with discontinuous coefficients requires a special interface treatment, particularly for achieving a high-order of convergence.
-In [6,7,8] a novel technique is proposed based on a **Dirichlet-Neumann** and **Neumann-Neumann decomposition** on the interface to transform the conjugate problem into separated partitioned subproblems.
+In [6,7,8], a novel technique is proposed based on a **Dirichlet-Neumann** and **Neumann-Neumann decomposition** on the interface to transform the conjugate problem into separated partitioned subproblems.
 Each subproblem can then be discretised as a **conventional boundary-valued convection-diffusion problem**, and the thermal coupling between subdomains is recovered through specific constrained polynomial reconstructions on the interface.
-The method was developed in the FVM context for the 2D and 3D conjugate heat transfer problem with general interface conditions and was equipped with the **ROD method** to handle arbitrary curved interfaces, effectively achieving the sixth-order of convergence on unstructured meshes.
+The method was developed in the FVM context for the 2D and 3D conjugate heat transfer problem with general interface conditions and was equipped with the **ROD method** to handle **arbitrary curved interfaces**, effectively achieving the sixth-order of convergence on unstructured meshes.

 ---